sufirumii/Clinical-Medical-Imaging-and-Report-Analysis-Agent-Powered-by-MedGemma-1.5-4B-IT/README.md

-# Clinical Medical Imaging and Report Analysis Agent Powered by MedGemma 1.5
+# Clinical Medical Imaging and Report Analysis Agent Powered by MedGemma 1.5 4B IT

 A production-grade multimodal medical AI agent for clinical image interpretation, report generation, and diagnostic reasoning, powered by Google MedGemma 1.5 4B.